 The nation’s unsustainable fiscal path is not just something that we are predicting for the future: it is happening now.
-As shown below, over the past 3 years, spending has increased more rapidly than revenues have.
+Over the past 3 years, spending has increased more rapidly than revenues.

 |Debt Held by the Public

 (End of Fiscal Year)

 |$21.1 Trillion||$16.9 Trillion||$15.8 Trillion|